gerryster/effective_js/README.md

-Exploration of examples in [Effective JavaScript](http://effectivejs.com/).
+Exploration of the examples in [Effective JavaScript](http://effectivejs.com/).